VISION: Framing 2025

 Providing Membership Value

-ReFrame will consistently and continually provide positive return on investment from membership within the Association.
+ReFrame will consistently and continually provide positive return on investment from membership.
 The impact on our member organizations will be strongly felt and exhibited by high effectiveness, long-term growth, and more homes repaired each year.